wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       zebra.example.com IN A 192.0.2.3

-   If a validating resolver gets a query for cat.example.com, it will query the example.com servers and will get back an NSEC (or NSEC3)
+   If a validating resolver gets a query for cat.example.com, it will query the example.com servers and will get back an NSEC record